Deltares/hydromt/docs/dev/migrating-to-v1.rst

 GeomsComponent
 ^^^^^^^^^^^^^^

-The previous `Model.geoms` is now replaces by a `GeomsComponent` that can used to store several geospatial geometry based data into a dictionary of geopandas GeoDataFrames.
+The previous `Model.geoms` is now replaced by a `GeomsComponent` that can be used to store several geospatial geometry based data into a dictionary of geopandas GeoDataFrames.
 The `GeomsComponent` for now only contains the basic methods such as `read`, `write` and `set`.

 ConfigComponent
 ^^^^^^^^^^^^^^^